dmagda/pgvector-azure-ai-lodging-service/README.md

 ```
 We're traveling to San Francisco from October 21st through 28th.
 We need a hotel with parking.

-I'm looking for an apartment near the Golden Gate Bridge with a Bay view.
+I'm looking for an apartment near the Golden Gate Bridge with a nice view of the Bay.

 I'd like a hotel near Fisherman's Wharf with a Bay view.